flippercloud/flipper/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Releasing

+1. Update the version to be whatever it should be and commit.
+2. `script/release`
+3. Profit.

 ## Coming Soon™

 * [Web UI](https://github.com/jnunemaker/flipper-ui) (think Resque UI for features toggling/status)